-What Is “The Murph” Workout?
+What Is a Murph Workout?

-"[Hero WODs] are meant to be challenging in order to honor the sacrifice that these soldiers have made in defense of our freedom," says Alison Heilig, a CrossFit coach and NASM-certified personal trainer.
+"[Hero WODs] are meant to be challenging in order to honor the sacrifice that these soldiers have made in defense of our freedom," says Alison Heilig, CPT, a CrossFit coach and author of The Durable Runner.

-Many CrossFit boxes and individual CrossFitters will even sign on to take part in the official Murph Challenge, an annual fundraiser hosted by Forged that benefits the Lt.
+Many CrossFit boxes and individuals even sign on to take part in the official Murph Challenge, an annual fundraiser hosted by Forged that benefits the Lt.
 Michael P. Murphy Scholarship Foundation.
 Started in 2007 by Lt.
-Murphy's parents and brother, the Lt.
-Michael P. Murphy Scholarship Foundation now awards 27 educational scholarships per year.
+Murphy's parents and brother, the foundation now awards collegiate scholarships each year.
+To officially register for the challenge, go to TheMurphChallenge.com.